Last Updated: October 2021

-Owners of the Chevy Spark, model years 2014-2016, and Chevy Cruze, model years 2011-2014, are experiencing much the same transmission problems as owners of other makes and models with the CVT transmission such as the Nissan Sentra.
+Owners of the Chevy Spark, model year 2016, and Chevy Cruze, are experiencing much the same transmission problems as owners of other makes and models with the CVT transmission such as the Nissan Sentra.

 Common Chevy Spark and Cruze complaints include, but are not limited to: